Basic table operations

 You can also use boolean operations over columns, like (df['is_member'] > 3) & (df['height'] < 160).
 We support and &, or | and xor ^.

-Once you are able to check whether a column fulfills a certain property, you might want to create a new column with a value based on that. crandas has the CSeries.if_else() method to make this happen.
-For example, this can allow you to make categorical columns out of numerical ones, by nesting the function.
+Once you are able to check whether a column fulfills a certain property, you might want to create a new column with a value based on that.
+Crandas has multiple ways to make this happen.
+We can use the CSeries.if_else() method to create simple conditionals.

 df = cd.DataFrame({